-A rally for competitors
+A rally for competitors by competitors.

 Colin, Jimmy & Alister McRae, Elfyn Evans, Andreas Mikkelsen, Malcolm Wilson, David Llewellin, Russell Brookes, Stig Blomqvist, Tony Pond, Michelle Mouton, Markku Alén, Henri Toivonen, Ari Vatanen and Pentti Airikkala.